 Are you curious as to what the differences are between a resident-owned mobile home park and of a traditional park?

 I understand this gets pretty confusing if you’re not familiar with it!

 Are you ready to get those questions answered?

 When looking at buying a mobile home you will first need to determine if you would like to buy the home and the land that the home sits on, or if you are okay with buying the home and renting that land.

 There are pros and cons to each decision here.

-If you are looking to buy the home and the land, then you will be living in what is called a co-op mobile home park, which is resident owned.
+If you are looking to buy the home and the land, then you will be living in what is called a co-op mobile home park, which is resident-owned.
 Within these parks, you do not have lot rent each month since you own the land the home sits on, but will still have a monthly HOA payment that will cover the cost of the upkeep of the common areas and the amenities the park offers.
 The main positive about going this route is that since you own the ground, you can benefit from the land appreciation, just like a regular stick-and-brick home.
 Now, the downside of buying both the home and the land is that the initial costs will be much more expensive than that of a land-rented home.
-Many times being about three to four times higher.
+Many times it is about three to four times higher.